e-tinkers/LiteESP8266Client/README.md

 - Using HardwareSerial for stm32 while maintain SoftwareSerial for others;
 - When using with stm32, it creates an instance of HardwareSerial at Serial2 pins PA3/PA2 (Rx/Tx) with default baud rate of 115200;
-- Remove the dependency of `LiteSerialLogger.h` as 1) it uses direct AVR registers access and only works for AVR-based Arduino boards, 2) users can decide on whether to use the library at user sketch and therefore not necessary to be part of LiteESP8266Client's dependency.
+- Remove the dependency of `LiteSerialLogger.h` as 1) it uses direct AVR registers access and only works for AVR-based Arduino boards, 2) users can decide on whether to use the library at user sketch and therefore not necessary to be part of LiteESP8266Client's dependency;
+- Fixed a bug on `LiteESP8266::get_http_response()` to correctly get the response payload;
+- Add a cleaner http client example for both GET and POST requests;
+- Add platformio.ini to show the `build_flags` required for supporting sprintf floating point used in new webclient example.
+For avr-based Arduinos, uses `build_flags = -Wl,-u,vfprintf -lprintf_flt -lm`.

 ESP8266 is able to communicate with the host reliably at 115200 when HardwareSerial is used.
-It is however must operated at 9600 when SoftwareSerial is used.
+It is however recommend to use 9600 baudrate when SoftwareSerial is used.

 ===== Below is the Original README =====
 # Lite ESP8266 Client